MenxLi/MCServerControl/README.md

     "world_name": "world",

-    // The server log will be broadcast to http://localhost:<port>/info/log "broadcast_port": 25566
+    // The server log will be broadcast to http://localhost:<port>/info/log "broadcast_port": 25566,

+    // Max number of backups, the older will be deleted "max_backup": 16,
 }
 ```

 ## Development

-The implementation is object-oriented and strongly typed, making it friendly and easy to use.
-You can define your own logic with the APIs.
+Define the logic with the APIs for your own addons.

 To get started, you can inherite from `observer.PlayerObserver` and `observer.PlayerCommandObserver`, then register them to the minecraft server listener: